asorgen/Diet_EWL_BariatricSurgery_2022/README.md

 The manuscript for this project is currently available through .

 Title:
-_???_
+_Long-term Weight Loss Outcomes are not Primarily Driven by Dietary Intake Following Roux-en-Y Gastric Bypass and Sleeve Gastrectomy_

 Authors:
-Alicia A. Sorgen, Dale Moss, Ian M. Carroll, Leslie Heinberg, Kristine Steffen, Anthony A. Fodor
+Alicia A Sorgen, Kristine Steffen, Anthony Fodor, Ian Carroll, Dale Bond, Ross Crosby, Leslie Heinberg

 This article is a preprint and has not been peer-reviewed.
 It reports new medical research that has yet to be evaluated and so should not be used to guide clinical practice.